Yoctangee Park restrooms will be open seven days a week, 8:00am to 8:00pm.

 Manor Park is 1.1 acres located in the Chillicothe Manor subdivision off North Bridge Street.
 This is a neighborhood park with playground equipment, shelter house with electricity, full size basketball court, and a designated parking area.
 Manor Park is adjacent to Triple Crown Sports, the Hampton Inn and Suites, the Comfort Inn, and the Christopher Inn, allowing guests of the hotels easy access to a recreational area

 Strawser Park is 2 acres located near the end of the Pedestrian/Bikeway Corridor on East Riverside Street.
-This park has a shelter house, play equipment, green field space, and a restroom facility, which serves the park as well as bikeway traffic.
+This park has a shelter house, playground equipment, green field space, and a restroom facility, which serves the park as well as bikeway traffic.

 Veteran's Memorial Park